wp-plugins/estatik/readme.txt

 = PDF button is not working.
 What am I doing wrong? =

 If you click on PDF button and it says that file is corrupted or opens nothing, please make sure that you have pdf lib installed at your host provider and php version is 5.3.x and higher.

-= I created a page of category/status/type but listings are not displayed correctly.
-How to fix that? =

-If you assigned to menu a categoty of properties but when clicking on it, it doesn’t look like My listing page, just add shortcode – [es_category_property_listing] into archive.php file of your current theme in while loop:

-while ( have_posts() ) { the_post();

-echo do_shortcode(‘[es_category_property_listing]’);

-}

-Please [contact us](http://estatik.net/contact-us/) if you do not know how to do that.
-Our team will check and do it for you.